rubycoded/bakingpixel/_posts/2020/2020-05-25-bakingpixel-on-jekyll-github-pages.markdown

 title: Jekyll and GitHub Pages
 author: Jenxi
 layout: post
-tags: bakingpixel jekyll "github pages"
+tags: [bakingpixel, jekyll, github pages]
 ---
 BakingPixel is now on Jekyll hosted on GitHub Pages!
 Since this is now a static site, you should see a massive boost in performance.